-The Bridge to Volunteering workshop is a two hour introduction to volunteering and is run weekly at The Centre for Volunteering in The Rocks.
+The Bridge to Volunteering workshop is a 90 minute online introduction to volunteering and is run weekly.
 The workshop is free for volunteers.

 Resources and materials

 The Centre for Volunteering provides research findings, resources, policies and tools for best practice in volunteer management.